streamlit/docs/content/kb/using-streamlit/how-run-my-streamlit-script.md

 ---
-title: How do I run my Streamlit script?
+title: Run your Streamlit app
-slug: /knowledge-base/using-streamlit/how-do-i-run-my-streamlit-script
+slug: /develop/concepts/architecture/run-your-app
 ---

-# How do I run my Streamlit script?
+# Run your Streamlit app

 Working with Streamlit is simple.
 First you sprinkle a few Streamlit commands into a normal Python script, and then you run it.
 We list few ways to run your script, depending on your use case.